 The hurricane brought strong winds with speeds nearing 100 mph, which lashed at the fort and the surrounding vegetation, bringing at least 300 trees down, scattering debris all across the island.
 The storm surge was recorded at almost eight feet, according to NOAA/National Ocean Service data, and the fort set a new record tide level of 12.5 feet above the normal low tide, beating the previous record set by Hurricane David in 1979.
 The flooding caused one of the vehicle-grade moats to float away, lifted the wooden floors out of place inside the fort, allowed mud and debris to seep into fort offices and museum rooms and saturated the beloved fig tree with salt water.

 This time Cockspur Island and the fort emerged with substantial water damage.
 When the rain stopped and the sun emerged the Sunday following Matthew’s rage, the fort was full of water and debris.
-The brick walls now housed a super moat from the storm surge’s flooding and the remains of trees littered fort grounds, blocking pathways, trails and recovery efforts.
+The brick walls now housed a super moat from the storm surge’s flooding.
+Remains of trees littered fort grounds, blocking pathways, trails and recovery efforts.

 The Superheroes Show Up